|

 474. badger

-sturdy carnivorous burrowing mammal with strong claws; widely distributed in the northern hemisphere
+sturdy carnivorous burrowing mammal with strong claws

 475. baffle